xparagon/flip2learn/README.md

 Try it out at https://flip.fred.technology/

-Give feedback and suggest features to me at fredpallesen@gmail.com
+You may give feedback and suggest features to me at fredpallesen@gmail.com or just add an Issue here.